The Cyclic Flats of a $q$-Matroid: Rank-Metric Codes and q -Matroids

-In this section we focus on representable $q$-matroids and establish a connection between the supports of the codewords of a rank-metric code and the flats and open spaces of its associated $q$-matroid.
-In the classical theory, matroids have been introduced by Whitney in \cite{whitney1992abstract} in order to generalize the notion of dependency in linear algebra.
-In a sense, the concept of $q$-matroid generalizes a notion of independence for an $\F_q$-subspace over $\F_{q^m}$.
+In this section we focus on representable $q$-matroids and establish a connection between the supports of the codewords of a rank-metric code and the open spaces of its associated $q$-matroid.
+In the classical theory, matroids were introduced by Whitney in \cite{whitney1935abstract} in order to generalize the notion of independence in linear algebra.
+Similarly, we show how the concept of $q$-matroidal independence generalizes a notion of independence for an $\F_q$-subspace over $\F_{q^m}$.
+In our approach, we will refer to the concept of an $[n,k]_{q^m/q}$-system, introduced in \cite{alfarano2021linear,randrianarisoa2020geometric}, which interprets an $\F_{q^m}$-linear rank-metric code as a geometrical object.

-We start by briefly recalling some basic notions on rank-metric codes and explaining the link between with $q$-matroids; see \cite{jurrius2018defining}.
+We start by briefly recalling some basic notions on rank-metric codes and explaining a link to $q$-matroids; see \cite{jurrius2018defining}.